AriFordsham/GHCWiki/roles.md

 ```

 Since the role signature for `Op` is `type role Op nominal nominal nominal`.
 But in an ideal world, the role signature for `Op` would be inferred as `type role Op nominal representational representational`.
-After all, neither `a` nor `b` is "scrutinized" in any sense, so it feels perfectly safe to coerce them freely.
+After all, neither `a` nor `b` is "scrutinized" in any sense, so it feels perfectly safe to coerce them freely. **RAE:** "feels"?
+Let's prove it! **End RAE**

 Another example ([ courtesy of int-index](https://ghc.haskell.org/trac/ghc/ticket/8177#comment:33)) is: